carlosrodlop/carlosrodlop/README.md

 ## About me

-I started my career working on [GIS](https://github.com/carlosrodlop/gis) technologies for data workflow analysis and visualizations.
-Years later, I put my focus on Web Programming and then on DevOps culture and tooling.
+I started my career working on [GIS](https://github.com/carlosrodlop/gis) technologies for **Data** analysis and viewers.
+Years later, I put my focus on **Web Programming** and then on **DevOps** culture and tooling.
 Currently, running [CI](https://github.com/carlosrodlop/cbci.jenkins-lib)/CD pipelines in [Kubernetes](https://github.com/carlosrodlop/K8s-lib).

-Working happily at [☁️ 🐝 ](https://www.cloudbees.com/) in the Professional Service Team, helping customers to ❤️ more our products!
+Working happily at [☁️ 🐝 ](https://www.cloudbees.com/) in the Professional Service Team, helping customers to ❤️ more about our products!

 ### Work Ecosystem